3-exchange withdrawal speed compared

 10. The pattern across 3 months

 Stepping back from individual chains and exchanges, the meta-pattern is: all three exchanges are operationally similar within tolerable margins for most users.
-The differences I found are real but small.
+The differences are real but small.
 The decision of which exchange to use should be based on factors much bigger than withdrawal speed — depth, fees, product mix, security track record.
 Withdrawal time is a tiebreaker, not a primary criterion.

 If you're optimizing for the rare edge case (arbitrage trading, fast fiat off-ramp), Binance has a small consistent advantage.
 For everyone else, withdrawal speed is in the noise compared to the strategic question of which exchange you should be using for what purpose.
 Don't let a 2-minute timing difference drive a fundamental allocation decision.